bowman2001/perplexdoc/content/doc/preview/markdownpreview/index.md

 weight: 5
 ---

-This article contains samples of the extended CommonMark syntax to show the CSS-layout of the rendered HTML.
+This article contains samples of the extended CommonMark syntax to show the CSS layout of the rendered HTML.
 {.p-first}
 <!--more-->

 The theme offers style variations for many of these elements.
-This page presentss only the default styles.
+Only the defaults are presented here.

 ## Headings

-The following HTML `<h1>`—`<h6>` elements represent the title, three levels of section headings, and two levels of paragraph headings.
-They are placed before paragraphs and the paragraph headings are even placed inside them.
+The following HTML elements `<h1>`—`<h6>` represent the title, three levels of section headings, and two levels of paragraph headings.
+They are placed before paragraphs and the paragraph headings are placed inside them.

 Usually, the title does **not get used** in Markdown content.
 All theme templates generate titles from front-matter meta-data.

 ---